 - your overall well-being — including your mental and emotional health — is likely to improve

-Whether you’re just beginning to gather information about your symptoms or you’re much farther along in the process, thinking about ovarian cancer can be frightening.
+Thinking about ovarian cancer can be frightening, whether you’re just beginning to gather information about your symptoms or much farther along in the process.

 It can be helpful if you have a variety of support systems around you.
 In addition to the support you have closer to home, here are some resources you may find helpful: